ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 If when using the ``launch_mechanical()`` method, Mechanical still fails to launch or hangs while launching, pass the ``verbose_mechanical=True`` parameter.
-This prints the output of Mechanical within Python.
+This prints the output of Mechanical in the Python console.
 You can then use this output to debug why Mechanical isn't launching.

 ..
 Note::
     On Windows, output is limited because of the way Mechanical launches.